Palgongsan: History

 In the 9th year of King Sinmun of Unified Silla (689 AD), when an attempt was made to move the capital from Seorabeol to Dalgubeol, this mountain was worshiped by the people as the central mountain in the region.

 In 927, at the time of the Later Three Kingdoms, Kyŏn Hwŏn of Later Baekje led forces into Silla, capturing and executing King Gyeongae, and installed King Gyeongsun as his puppet monarch before he turned his army toward Goryeo.
 Hearing of the news, Taejo planned a strike with 5,000 cavalrymen to attack Kyŏn's troops on the way back home at this mountain.
 According to the legend, King Taejo and Sin Sung-gyŏm exchanged their armor so that the king would be able to escape the battlefield.
 While Taejo escaped the battlefield, Sin and the remaining army fought bravely against the Later Baekje army.
 But eventually his army was routed and in the woods Sin was shot with arrows and was killed by the enemy.
 Also Kim Nak who is another general died, and the name of this battle is called the Battle of Gongsan.
 Taejo escapes from this mountain and flees alone to the mountain (Apsan), and he spends a few days hiding in a large cave at the peak of Apsan.
 While Taejo retreated from the battle and went to Apsan Mountain, he left many place names related to him in Daegu.

 Portions of the mountain were designated a provincial park in May 1980.

-Portions of the mountain were designated a national park in 23 May 2023.
+Portions of the mountain were designated a national park on 23 May 2023.